paulkarpenko/us-code-ui/uscode/title-20-education/chapter-003-smithsonian-institution-national-museums-and-art-galleries.md

     (ii) programs carried out in collaboration with elementary schools, secondary schools, and postsecondary schools; and

-  (B) consult with the Director of the Institute of Museum and Library Services concerning the grant and scholarship programs carried out under subsection (b) of this section.
+  (B) consult with the Director of the Institute of Museum and Library Services concerning the grant and scholarship programs carried out under subsection (b).

 **(b) Grant and scholarship programs**